 - Some tricyclic antidepressants.
-These include amitriptyline, imipramine, and doxepin.
+Examples of tricyclic antidepressants include amitriptyline (Elavil), imipramine (Tofranil), and doxepin (Silenor).
 For example, the results of a

-2015 analysisof 54 different medications suggest that amitriptyline causes weight gain in some people.
+2015 meta-analysisof 54 different medications suggest that amitriptyline causes weight gain in some people.

 - Some selective serotonin reuptake inhibitors (SSRIs).
-SSRIs may cause weight loss in the short-term, but several studies also
+Some

 However, medications impact people in different ways.
-What causes weight gain in one person may have no effect on the body weight of another.
+What causes weight gain in one person may not affect the body weight of another.